2012 Ford Taurus Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 The 2012 Ford Taurus performs well for a large sedan, with strong acceleration, sure-footed handling and good fuel economy despite its tremendous curb weight.
 Reviewers say it will easily meet the needs of most families.
-The Taurus SHO, which wins a great deal of praise for its enthusiast-level performance, is reviewed separately.

 - "Rivals many premium sedans for hushed comfort.
 Both engines produce a refined note during acceleration and recede almost completely into the background while cruising." -- Consumer Guide

 - "Whether cruising down the interstate or battling cross-town traffic on surface streets, the … Taurus remains unexpectedly quiet thanks to fine-tuned aerodynamics and strategically placed sound insulation." -- Edmunds

 - "The … Ford Taurus drives with the supple feel expected of a full-size sedan while also delivering a reasonably engaging experience in the corners." -- Kelley Blue Book